graphprotocol/graph-node/docs/environment-variables.md

    in the query cache.
 This should be kept small since the lookup time and the cache memory usage are proportional to this value.
 Set to 0 to disable the cache.
    Defaults to 1.
 - `GRAPH_QUERY_CACHE_MAX_MEM`: Maximum total memory to be used by the query cache, in MB.
+The total amount of memory used for caching will be twice this value - once for recent blocks, divided evenly among the `GRAPH_QUERY_CACHE_BLOCKS`, and once for frequent queries against older blocks.
 The default is plenty for most loads, particularly if `GRAPH_QUERY_CACHE_BLOCKS` is kept small.
 Defaults to 1000, which corresponds to 1GB.

 ## GraphQL